 Electronic Resources – Electronic databases subscribed to by Lincoln Library with access covered by individual agreements with each company are restricted to certain cardholders.

+XI.
 RIGHT TO MODIFY

 Lincoln Library reserves the right to modify or amend this policy at any time, subject to the approval of the Lincoln Library Board of Trustees.